Hide-Hishi/CLIP-MMA/README.md

 2. **For Parameter Estimation:**
    - Store pattern images based on different parameters within the considered parameter space into a single folder and place it in `data/model_image/`.
    - Place folders containing the target images of interest into any subdirectory under　`data/target_image/`.
+   - Our code is designed to estimate two parameters.
+If you wish to change the number of variables, please modify the relevant part of the script.
+Additionally, the range of the parameters to be predicted must be specified in matrix form in `data/clip/parameter_domain/<your-training-dataset-name>/parameter_domain_array.npy`.
+This is necessary for proper discretization of the parameter space using a grid.
+Note that the directory name must match the name of the training dataset directory.

 3. **Configuration Files:**
    - Write the necessary configurations in a YAML file and store it in the `config/` directory.